Gary15/Document/Use_RackHD_to_Install_CentOS.md

 #Use RackHD to Install CentOS On Your Server
+This document is describing How to use RackHD service to install CentOS on your Server.
 ###1.
 Unpacking the CentOS ISO file
 1. Download the ISO file to `~/RackHD/example`